zanderharteveld/tbpipeline/README.md

-# TopoBuilder Data
+# TopoBuilder Pipeline and Data

 This repository contains the data required to reproduce the benchmarks and experiments as presented in:

-Zander Harteveld, Jaume Bonet, Stéphane Rosset, Che Yang, Fabian Sesterhenn, and Bruno E. Correia. *A generic framework for layered de novo protein design.* (2021)
+Zander Harteveld, Jaume Bonet, Stéphane Rosset, Che Yang, Fabian Sesterhenn, and Bruno E. Correia. *A generic framework for layered de novo protein design.* (2022)

 ## Download